liuye744/simpleauthDoc/docs/doc2/start/started-validate.md

     }
 }
 ```

-With the provided code, accessing `http://localhost:8080/say?name=CodingCube` will return the message `"年龄需要在1-99之间"` if validation fails.
+With the above code, when accessing `http://localhost:8080/say?name=CodingCube`, it will return `The age needs to be between 1-99`.